yyubin/sprout/website/docs/architecture/ioc-container.md

 ### Collection Injection

-Inject all beans of a specific type as a `List`:
+You can inject all beans of a specific type as a `List`:

 ```java
 public interface EventHandler {